gigasquid/gigasquid.github.io/source/_posts/2013-12-02-neural-networks-in-clojure-with-core-dot-matrix.markdown

 forward through the network.
 The new value of neuron in the hidden layer is the sum of all the inputs of it's connections multiplied by the connection strength.
-The neuron can also have it's own threshold, (meaning you would subtact the threshold from the sum of inputs), but to keep things a simple as possible in this example, the threshold is 0 - so we will ignore it.
+The neuron can also have it's own threshold, (meaning you would subtract the threshold from the sum of inputs), but to keep things a simple as possible in this example, the threshold is 0 - so we will ignore it.
 The sum is then feed into an activation function, that has an output in the range of -1 to 1.
 The activation